working-group-two/docs.wgtwo.com/docs/auth-subscriber-authorization.md

 ```
 https://example.com/callback?code=some-random-code-generated-by-the-oauth-flow&scope=phone%20offline_access&state=this-is-a-key-set-by-the-caller
 ```

+### Exchange authorization code for access and refresh token

 As we are using the authorization code grant, there will be a server side call to exchange this code with the access and refresh tokens.